christopherfriberg/christopherfriberg/_pages/resume.md

 >Maintained and updated product listings to accurately reflect available catalog.
 >
 >Configured re-pricing solution to perform according to company goals.
 >
->Created and executed quarterly plan to expand SKU coverage across existing brands.
->
 >Managed multiple branded Ecommerce websites in Magento and Shopify.